kirbyjp/SVET/theory/theory.md

 ---

 ## 2. Ontology of the Vacuum

-### 2.0 Ontology of the Vacuum
+### 2.0 Ontology of the Vacuum Overview
-The node network is the vacuum—the same vacuum studied in quantum field theory, cosmology, and high-energy physics.
-SVET does not introduce an additional medium; it reinterprets the existing vacuum as a static network of update sites whose localized, discrete excitations manifest as physical patterns.

-The vacuum node network supports waves rather than point-like particles.
-What experimental physics registers as “particles” are localized, self-maintaining coherence-patterns whose tightly confined structure produces particle-like behavior.
+This chapter details the fundamental ontology of the physical vacuum within the SVET framework.
+We establish the node network as the primary, static, non-coordinate system of discrete update sites, from which space, time, and coherent matter emerge.
+By analyzing localized coherence configurations and their local rules, we formalize the boundary between coherent propagation and incoherent dissipation, defining the structural limits of physical patterns.

 ### 2.1 The Planck‑Scale Physical Vacuum
 *TODO: Define the vacuum as a capacity‑limited, rule‑governed entity.
 Explain why we treat the vacuum as a network of nodes rather than a continuous field.*

-### 2.1 Patterns as Particles
+#### 2.1.1 Patterns as Particles
 Within the node network, physical entities are not independent objects placed “into” space.
 Instead, particles are localized, self-maintaining coherence-patterns.
 Their discrete particle-like features emerge because their internal coherence structure is tightly bounded and continuously preserved by the local update rules of the network.

 ### 2.2 Minimal Local Rules and Assumptions
 *TODO: List the minimal rule set governing local updates (causality, adjacency, budget accounting, update resolution order).
 State assumptions and scope.*

-### 2.2 Interpretive Rules
+#### 2.2.1 Interpretive Rules
 **The Principle of Node Inertia:**
 The node network never strains, never moves, and never resists.
 All energy belongs exclusively to the pattern.
 All difficulty in motion arises from the pattern’s requirement to maintain internal coherence under the fixed update rule.
 If a demanded configuration cannot be self-consistently re-instantiated across adjacent nodes, the pattern destabilizes and collapses into simpler, incoherent excitations.

+#### 2.2.2 Update Mechanics
+To clarify the mechanics of the spatial-temporal step, we distinguish two complementary perspectives of a single network event:
+* **Re-instantiation:** The temporal update of the pattern.
+Each tick, the node network recalculates and re-instantiates the pattern according to its fixed local transition rules.
+* **Re-embedding:** The spatial placement of the pattern.
+This describes how the updated coherence-structure is placed back into the physical node layout.

+Re-instantiation and re-embedding occur simultaneously; they represent the temporal and spatial dimensions of the same update step.

 ### 2.3 The Node State Bundle
 **Cadence‑based Strain (CaBS)**